PrakritiRawat/container-networking-lab-/README.md

 - **Macvlan** – Assigns a unique MAC address to each container.
 - **None** – Completely disables networking.

-🔍 In this exercise, we focus on the **Custom Bridge Network** for controlled and secure communication.
+🔍 In this lab, we focus on the **Custom Bridge Network** for controlled and secure communication.

 ---

 ## ⚡ Why Use a Custom Bridge Network?
-A **custom bridge network** provides several advantages:
+A **custom bridge network** offers several advantages:
 - ✅ **Security**: Containers on different networks are isolated by default.
 - ✅ **Performance**: Direct internal communication without external routing.
 - ✅ **Service Discovery**: DNS-based name resolution between containers.